THE GREAT CROSSING EPIC 2026

 THE CHALLENGE

 THE GREAT CROSSING EPIC is not just another ultracycling challenge.
-It is a pilgrimage on two wheels — a test of endurance, strategy, and spirit across the very heart of Europe.
+It is the ultimate test of endurance, strategy, and spirit across the very heart of Europe.

 It all begins in Munich, Germany, on July 11th, 2026.
 The riders raise a beer to mark the start, and the clock begins to tick.
 The journey does not end until their bottles are filled with wine from the legendary fountain of wine in Ayegui, Spain.
 Between those two moments lies an odyssey of mountains, countries, choices, and glory.